chocolatey/docs/input/en-us/create/create-packages.md

 >
 > If you need to do this, please ensure you run `choco pack` first.
 This method of passing a source won't work calling a nuspec or nupkg directly as it will override the source passed to the local folder.

-You can also use the `-debug` switch on `choco install` to provide more information.
+You can also use the `--debug` switch on `choco install` to provide more information.

 > :memo: **NOTE**
 >